 The major difference between this type of Opal and the Black Opal is that white Opal tends to have a subdued play of color since the body color of the stone is light.
 In Black Opal because the body is very dark the play of color is much brighter.

 In terms of production the white Opal is by far the most plentiful.
 In Australia the majority of the Opal produced comes from South Australia.
 While New South Wales produces the precious Black Opal it only accounts for a small percentage of the total Opal mined.

 The majority of white Opal comes from the state of South Australia.
-The major fields include Coober Pedy, Mintabie and Andmooka.
+The major fields include Coober Pedy, Mintabie and Andamooka.

-When trying to describe opals there is a fine line between identifying one as a white Opal or as a crystal Opal.
-A crystal Opal is defined as any opal that is completely or partially translucent.
+When trying to describe Opal there is a fine line between identifying one as a white Opal or as a crystal Opal.
+A crystal Opal is defined as any Opal that is completely or partially translucent.
 As you can imagine a stone that has a translucent body color would begin to appear white in color.

 There are a few reasons why this type of Opal is the cheapest form of solid Opal.
 Since it is abundance here is a large amount of it on the market.
 Rarity always plays a role in determining the value of gemstones and since this stone is not really rare the prices are much lower than the rare black Opal.

 The other major factor is beauty.
 As mentioned previously the color intensity of white Opal is not the same as Black Opal or even Ethiopian Opal.
 While there are exceptional stones that have incredibly bright colors, the majority of stones have a moderate color brightness.

 Was this article helpful?6 people found this article helpful